rhurkes/nws-api-producer/README.md

 - Need to install ZeroMQ: `brew install zmq`

 # TODO
-- ffw is failing on 5 digit lons
-- timing out on client, what is the timeout?
 - handle multiple events in an LSR
 - check on TSTM and no severe outlooks once they happen, to finish get_outlook_risk
 - implement sev/pts once mapping client exists